Introduction

 Understand the Basics of EKG and Heart Function

-To effectively understand how to read an EKG, grasping the fundamental components of cardiac function is essential.
+To effectively understand EKG, grasping the fundamental components of heart function is essential.
 The heart consists of four chambers: the right and left atria and the right and left ventricles.
-Understanding how to read an EKG is crucial, as the electrical activity of the heart generates the EKG waveform, which is essential for interpreting cardiac health.
+Understanding EKG is crucial, as the electrical activity of the heart generates the EKG waveform, which is essential for interpreting cardiac health.
 Familiarizing oneself with key terms is important:

 - P-wave: Represents atrial depolarization, indicating the electrical impulse that triggers the contraction of the atria.